rrwick/Addivox/docs/docs/purchasing.md

 ### Before purchasing

-Before purchasing, try the [Demo version of Addivox](demo.md) to make sure you like the sound and that Addivox works well on your system.
+Before purchasing, try the [demo version of Addivox](demo.md) to make sure you like the sound and that Addivox works well on your system.

 ### Full version